At a glance

 - financial loss; or

 - loss of confidentiality or any other significant economic or social disadvantage.

 In more serious cases, for example those involving victims and witnesses, a data breach may cause more significant detrimental effects on individuals.

-You have to assess this on a case by case basis and you need to be able to justify your decision to report a breach to the supervisory authority, the Information Commissioner.
+You have to assess this on a case by case basis and you need to be able to justify your decision to report a breach to the Information Commissioner.

 You must include: